CarlosShi15/Research-about-numerical-methods-of-Special-Relativistic-Hydrodynamics/README.md

 # Research-about-numerical-methods-of-Special-Relativistic-Hydrodynamics
 Scientific Research with prof Kailiang Wu

-This minor project was initiated by Professor Wu following his seminar on the numerical simulation aspects of special relativistic hydrodynamics (RHD).
-He extracted a segment from his previous research for us to validate, thereby deepening our understanding of the subject matter.
+The research was initiated by Professor Wu following his seminar on the numerical simulation aspects of special relativistic hydrodynamics (RHD).
+He extracted a part from his previous research for us to validate, thereby deepening our understanding of the subject matter.
 This opportunity also allowed us to conduct an in-depth exploration of related issues.

 Professor Wu has developed a high-order accurate, Physics-Constrained Preserving (PCP) central discontinuous Galerkin (DG) method for solving one-dimensional and two-dimensional special relativistic hydrodynamics equations with a general equation of state (EOS).